 The Volumetric Concrete Mixer is the best mixing method to produce Rapid Set cement concrete.

 Rapid Set is especially manufactured to bring components together in a certain way so that they come to strength within an hour.
-Rapid Set is used in repair work which is urgent and when concreting in cold weather.
+This fast setting concrete is used in repair work which is urgent and when concreting in cold weather.
 It has proven itself over and over again in places where quick repairs are required such as airfield and highway pavements, retail stores, marine structures, bridge decks, and refrigerated rooms cooler than 45 oF.
 Rapid Set, time and time again, delivers a superior concrete.

 Rapid Set cement is classified as a Rapid Hardening Cement that meets ASTM C150 and C1 157 specifications and more.

 The George L. Throop Company uses many different cement mix designs and grouts.
-Our expertise is in producing Rapid Set Concrete in large or small quantities.
+Our expertise is in producing fast setting concrete in large or small quantities.

 Rapid Set has the following features: